 - The Sauce Will Thicken: Don't worry if it appears that you have a lot of sauce once you add the cooked pasta.
 The sauce will thicken as it cooks with the pasta.

-Serving Suggestions For Cottage Cheese Mac And Cheese
+Serving Suggestions For Macaroni With Cottage Cheese

 You can pair so many things with this dish!
 I love making it as a side dish for Thanksgiving or serving alongside smoked meats.